cvut/javascript/README.md

 # Czech Technical University JavaScript Quality Guide

-This guide aims to provide the ground rules for an application's JavaScript code, such that it's highly readable and consistent across different developers on a team.
+This guide aims to provide the ground rules for an application’s JavaScript code, such that it’s highly readable and consistent across different developers on a team.
 The focus is put on quality and coherence across the different pieces of your application.

 ## tl;dr